awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-use-lambda-authorizer.md

 # Use API Gateway Lambda Authorizers<a name="apigateway-use-lambda-authorizer"></a>

- An Amazon API Gateway *Lambda authorizer* \(formerly known as a *custom authorizer*\) is a Lambda function that you provide to control access to your API methods\.
+ An Amazon API Gateway *Lambda authorizer* \(formerly known as a *custom authorizer*\) is a Lambda function that you provide to control access to your API\.
 A Lambda authorizer uses bearer token authentication strategies, such as OAuth or SAML\.
 It can also use information described by headers, paths, query strings, stage variables, or context variables request parameters\.

 **Note**
  Path parameters can be used to grant or deny permissions to invoke a method, but they cannot be used to define identity sources, which can be used as parts of an authorization policy caching key\.
 Only headers, query strings, stage variables, and context variables can be set as identity sources\.